tonyscottpage/site/documents/order-diary.markdown

 ---
-id: writings
+id: order-diary
 layout: page
-title:  "Writings"
+title:  "Diary of a Change Agent - Reviews and Order"
-permalink: /documents/writings/
+permalink: /documents/order-diary/
 ---

 Here you can access writings (books and articles, published and unpublished) that reflect on work with leaders over the years.